Microsoft lists and Power Automate

 The next step ‘Get user profile (2)’you can miss.
 If the form is used for organisational purposes only and users are Office 365 users, this step can capture user details for example email.

-Note: Users do not need to add email address.
-Useful if you wish to send an automated thank you email or follow up information.
+Note: Users do not need to add an email address.
+Useful if you wish to send an automated thank-you email or follow-up information.

-If your form is to be used for a public website and you wish to capture email addresses you will need to add form user input for email.
+If your form is to be used for a public website.
+Then you wish to capture email addresses you will need to add form user input for email.

 ‘Get user profile (2)’ cannot be applied to capture user details.

 If the form has an email input, it will appear in the next step ‘Create item’.